pjambet/redis-in-ruby/content/post/chapter-8-adding-hash-commands.md

 draft: false
 comment: false
 keywords: []
 summary:  "In this chapter we add support for a new data type, Lists.
-We implement all the commands related to lists, such as HSET, HGET & HGETALL"
+We implement all the commands related to hashes, such as HSET, HGET & HGETALL"
 ---

 ## What we'll cover